pointThink/point-engine/README.md

+This is an old project i was working on.
+It was officially abandoned because the code got stupidly messy so i decided to make the code public.
+Maybe some one finds this useful

+# PointEngine
 PointEngine is a general purpose library for making games in C++.
 Right now it only supports Windows, but Linux support is planned.